License to Carry a Concealed Weapon

 (c) The license will be valid for a period not to exceed two years from the date of issuance (Penal Code § 26220).

 - A CCW renewal course must be satisfactorily completed every two years incident to renewal of your CCW license.
 See below for our list of approved CCW training providers.
-Click here for the renewal application.
+Click here to renew online.
 Submit your renewal documentation approximately 30 days prior to your CCW expiration date.
 As of July 1, 2016 the renewal fee is $80.75.

 - A license issued to a state or federal magistrate, commissioner or judge will be valid for a period not to exceed three years.